 Updated: Participation

 Given that this course is primarily discussion based, your participation is absolutely necessary.
-For this course, we agreed to define participation as:
+The Fall 2024 class came up with the following as hallmarks of participating.

 Return to top